linode/docs/docs/uptime/logs/use-logrotate-to-manage-log-files.md

     weekly
     ~~~

-When `weekly` is set, logs are rotated if the current week day is lower than the week day of the last rotation (i.e. Monday is less than Friday) or if the last rotation occurred more than a week before the present.
+When `weekly` is set, logs are rotated if the current week day is lower than the week day of the last rotation (i.e., Monday is less than Friday) or if the last rotation occurred more than a week before the present.

 To configure monthly log rotation, use the following directive: